Projects

 Tangible Interface

 At CSDH (Canadian Society for Digital Humanities) 2013 in Victoria, Canada, Tianyi Li presented the second version of your prototype on Workflows.
-This time we move toward touchscreens, one of the future directions defined in the project last year.
-The intention was mapping mouse clicks to touches and gestures.
+This time, we move toward touchscreens, one of the future directions defined in the project last year.
+The intention was to map mouse clicks to touches and gestures.
 Watch this video and check how it works:

 Wrkflux: Generalized Workflow

-Following our work on visual interactive workflow, our current phase of the project focused on the creation and customization of workflows.
+Following our work on the visual interactive workflow, our current phase of the project focused on creating and customizing workflows.
 While in the previous version we used a pre-defined workflow structure, the new version, which we called Wrkflux, allows users to create and design their own workflows.
-By adding this functionality, we are looking for other forms that workflows can be used, such as management processes, editorial processes, personal organization, mind mapping, and even for board game prototypes.
+By adding this functionality, we are looking for other ways workflows can be used, such as management processes, editorial processes, personal organization, mind mapping, and even board game prototypes.

 CiteLens